Breaking through the noise: Federal food policy, local impact

 USDA funding cuts impacting farms and schools

-Why this matters: Before LFP and LFS were canceled, Massachusetts was expected to receive $18 million to purchase local food in 2025.
+Why this matters: Before LFP and LFS were cancelled, Massachusetts alone was expected to receive $18 million to purchase local food in 2025.
 Over the past few years, over $11 million from these programs supported the purchase of local food from 500 farmers in our state.
 Through food banks and other organizations, this food reached 700 community sites (many of them schools and afterschool programs) in underserved communities.
-While schools lose access to affordable, local food, farmers (many of them already disenfranchised) are losing business and scrambling for new buyers.
+The net is still that while schools are losing access to affordable, local food, farmers (many of them already disenfranchised) are losing business and scrambling for new buyers.
 When they don’t find them, food waste results.
 For more, check out this story about Massachusetts farmers.

 The Northeast had one Regional Food Business Center, which will no longer be supported by USDA funding.
 This will hurt regional supply chains throughout the Northeast and impact farmers’ and other local producers’ ability to get their food to market.